OpenLinux as part of SIM7600E-H modules

 System overview

-The SIM7600E-H module is based on the Linux operating system (kernel 3.18.20).
-In turn, the file system is based on the UBIFS (Unsorted Block Image File System) journaling file system.
+The SIM7600E-H module is based on the operating system Linux (kernel 3.18.20).
+The file system, in turn, is built on the UBIFS (Unsorted Block Image File System) journaling file system.

 Important features of this file system include: